 Any activities or quizzes that you miss due to being tardy or otherwise absent cannot be made up.
-You must be present and on time to receive full credit for participation.
-You are responsible for making sure that you are counted present for class.
 Furthermore, you are responsible for all material presented or discussed during class, including changes to the schedule, even when you are absent or tardy.
-You are responsible for turning in your assignments and obtaining class notes and/or schedule updates when you miss class.
-I recommend that you exchange contact information with your classmates in case you need this kind of information between classes.
+You must still turn in the writing assignments on time when absent.
+I recommend that you exchange contact information with your classmates in case you need any kind of information between classes.
 I do not answer emails about what you missed in class.
-Please refer to Blackboard and/or the syllabus for this information.
-However, you are always welcome to come to my scheduled office hours for this information.
+Please refer to Blackboard and/or the course schedule for this information.
+However, you are always welcome to come to my scheduled office hours to discuss this information.